brainboxdotcc/retro-rocket/docpages/basic-language-reference/functions/integer/INSTR.md

 ```

 Searches for the substring `needle$` inside the string `haystack$`.
 Returns the 1-based index of the first occurrence, or `0` if not found.
-The search is case-sensitive.
+The search is case sensitive.

 **Notes**